afds-bl/chensus/README.md

 [vhatbfs](https://github.com/gibonet/vhatbfs) by Sandro Burri, which estimates the confidence intervals of totals for the structural survey.
 Many thanks to Sandro for the foundational work and support.

+This package uses data derived from the National Health and Nutrition Examination Survey (NHANES), provided by the CDC/NCHS and available at
+<https://www.cdc.gov/nchs/nhanes/>.
+Data are adapted for educational or
+demonstration purposes and are not suitable for research unless downloaded directly from the official source.

 ## Citation